Klopica/udemy_mongoDb/README.md

 So now every time we run create test, hook will first drop all user collections and then create a new user.

 ### Mongoose's isNew Property
+In this section we talk about actual assertion inside our 'it' block of 'create_test.js' to make sure that user is actually being saved to database.

+Inside our 'it' block we are calling a ```save()``` function.
+We want to make an assertion after this function finishes and then continue to next test. ```save()``` call will return a Promise.
+When a promise resolves that means that user has been successfully saved to database.
+To get callback we need to add ```.then()``` statement.
+To figure out whether or not user has been saved to database, we're going to rely on mongoose's property ```isNew```.
+Before user has been saved, this flag will be set to 'true'.

+Once user has been saved to mongo and exists in database, flag ```isNew``` will be set to false.

+After assertion we will call ```done()``` callback. ```done``` is available to every 'it' block in mocha.
+We can use it any time.
+When we reference it in any function, we have to make sure we actually call it somewhere within our 'it' block.
+When we call our test with false assertion we get an deprecation error.
+This will be fixed in the next section.

 ### Default Promise Implementation